 In this tutorial, I will tell you the best way to make an Arduino Wattmeter, a device that can be used to measure the power consumed by a load.
 With this project, this circuit can likewise go about as a Voltmeter and Ammeter to measure voltage and current.

 Measuring voltage, current, and power is a fundamental assignment of any hardware engineer.
 For estimating voltage and current, we can use basic handheld multimeters as they give both the range and exactness for typical utilization.
-Yet, so as to measure the power, you have several choices like basic wattmeters to complex power analyzers and power meters.
+Yet, so as to measure the power, you have several choices from basic wattmeters to complex power analyzers and power meters.

 Imagine a scenario in which I revealed to you that you can make your own Wattmeter with simple parts as a DIY project.
 Rather than purchasing a promptly accessible and costly Wattmeter, you can easily make your own Arduino Wattmeter.
 I will clarify all the essential advances required for the project.